ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/configuring-tests.md

 ---

 ## Setup and Teardown
 The following test annotations can be used to set up and tear down the instructions.
-These annotations enable executing the instructions at different levels.
+These configuration annotations enable executing instructions at various levels.

 ### Suite level

 #### @test:BeforeSuite {}
-The function annotated with the BeforeSuite annotation will be run once before any of the tests in the test suite.
+The function annotated with the `BeforeSuite` annotation will be run once before any of the tests in the test suite.
 This can be used for initializing the test suite level pre-requisites.

 ***Example:***
 ```ballerina
 import ballerina/io;
 import ballerina/test;